seamplex/feenox/doc/feenox.markdown

 FeenoX is a computational tool that can solve engineering problems which are usually casted as differential-algebraic equations (DAEs) or partial differential equations (PDEs).
+It is to finite elements programs and libraries what Markdown is to Word and TeX, respectively.
 In particular, it can solve

 -   dynamical systems defined by a set of user-provided DAEs (such as plant control dynamics for example)